Mata Hari: Execution

-Zelle was executed by a firing squad of 12 French soldiers just before dawn on 15 October 1917.
+Zelle was executed by a firing squad consisting of 12 French soldiers just before dawn on 15 October 1917.
 She was 41.
 According to an eyewitness account by British reporter Henry Wales, she was not bound and refused a blindfold.
 She defiantly blew a kiss to the firing squad.

 A 1934 New Yorker article reported that at her execution, she wore "a neat Amazonian tailored suit, especially made for the occasion, and a pair of new white gloves", though another account indicates she wore the same suit, low-cut blouse, and tricorn hat ensemble which had been picked out by her accusers for her to wear at trial, and which was still the only full, clean outfit which she had in prison.
 Neither description matches photographic evidence.
 Wales recorded her death, saying that after the volley of shots rang out, "Slowly, inertly, she settled to her knees, her head up always, and without the slightest change of expression on her face.
 For the fraction of a second it seemed she tottered there, on her knees, gazing directly at those who had taken her life.
 Then she fell backward, bending at the waist, with her legs doubled up beneath her."
 A non-commissioned officer then walked up to her body, pulled out his revolver, and shot her in the head to make sure she was dead.